 Telepathy implies a premise that the event involves someone, and another person (The recipient of the message) has a strong emotional focus on him" "Telepathy is a primitive and ancient method of communication between individuals, and in phylogenetic evolution.

 It has been better communicated by means of signals received by the sensory organs way.
 But this older way should still exist and still work under certain conditions.
-Strange things touched the traces of the animistic thought activities left in people's hearts so that these traces clearly It has manifested."
+Strange things touched the traces of the animistic thought activities left in people's hearts so that these traces clearly Have manifested."

 Therefore, the supernatural function of The Shining is also a major factor causing the strange effect.
 Danny is indeed an abnormal existence.
 In addition to the special function of the Shining, he also has a so-called clone.